CD Calculator

 How CD Interest Works

-A Certificate of Deposit (CD) is a savings product that earns interest on a lump-sum deposit for a fixed period of time.
-CDs typically offer higher interest rates than regular savings accounts because your money is locked in for the full term.
-The formula used is A = P(1 + r/n)^(nt), where P is your deposit, r is the annual rate, n is the compounding frequency, and t is the term in years.
+A Certificate of Deposit (CD) is a bank deposit that pays a fixed rate for a fixed term.
+Your earnings depend on four main inputs: the initial deposit, the interest rate, the term length, and how often interest compounds.
+This calculator uses the standard formula A = P(1 + r/n)^(nt), where P is your deposit, r is the annual rate, n is the compounding frequency, and t is the term in years.